hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-ext-iam.md

 # Tenant Onboarding with External IAM

-In the [Tenant Onboarding](./tenant-onboarding.md) tutorial, we explored the basic [IAM](/docs/concepts/glossary#iam) functionality provided by the agent out of the box.
-Although it is usable and straightforward, there are  more featureful tools available for handling identity and access management.
+In the [Tenant Onboarding](./tenant-onboarding.md) tutorial, we explored the basic The agent provides [IAM](/docs/concepts/glossary#iam) functionality out of the box.
+Although it is usable and straightforward, more featureful tools are available for handling identity and access management.
-The agent has the capability to seamlessly connect with [Keycloak](/docs/concepts/glossary#keycloak-service) as an external IAM system allowing the application built on top to utilize capabilities that comes with Keycloak.
+The agent can seamlessly connect with [Keycloak](/docs/concepts/glossary#keycloak-service) as an external IAM system, allowing the application built on top to utilize capabilities that come with Keycloak.

 The PRISM Agent leverages standard protocols like [OIDC](/docs/concepts/glossary#oidc) and [UMA](/docs/concepts/glossary#uma) for authentication and access management.
-The user's identity is established through the ID token, and wallet permissions can be queried using the [RPT (requesting party token)](/docs/concepts/glossary#rpt).
+The user's identity gets established through the ID token, and wallet permissions are searchable using the [RPT (requesting party token)](/docs/concepts/glossary#rpt).

 ## Roles